osposweb/osposweb.github.io/Taxes.md

 # Rules and Constraints

-**Once the Destination Tax feature is enabled, the current default tax rate fields should not be used for the purpose of tax.** OSPOS currently has two default tax percent fields.
+**Once the Destination Tax feature is enabled, the current default tax rate fields will not be used for the purpose of calculating taxes.** OSPOS currently has two default tax percent fields.
 When this module is enabled these will not be used.

-**Use origin tax code if there isn't an customer tax code.** If there isn't a tax code for the customer then the Origin Tax Code will be used to calculate the tax for the order.
+**Use origin tax code if there isn't a tax code assigned to the customer.** If there isn't a tax code for the customer then the Origin Tax Code will be used to calculate the tax for the order.
 It will be retrieved using the tax code configured as the default.

 **The customer tax origin basis depends on the register mode.** If the register mode is "Sales by Receipt" then tax will be computed based on the default tax code.
 If the sale is "Sales by Invoice" then tax will be computed based on the city and state of the customer address.